jwt-dotnet/jwt/README.md

 ## License

-This project is licensed under Public Domain, see the [LICENSE](LICENSE.txt) file.
+The following projects and their results packages are licensed under Public Domain, see the [LICENSE.CC0-1.0.txt](LICENSE.CC0-1.0.txt) file.

+- JWT

+The following projects and their results packages are licensed under the MIT License, see the [LICENSE.MIT.txt](LICENSE.MIT.txt) file.

+- JWT.Extensions.AspNetCore

 However, the maintainer ([@abatishchev](https://github.com/abatishchev)) shares the values of [Hippocratic License](https://firstdonoharm.dev/version/1/1/license.txt).